How do I know if I am suicidal?

 Take the next step – Make the connection.

-Every day, Veterans improve their lives by connecting with helpful resources and effective treatments for suicidal thoughts and behavior.
+Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with proven resources and effective treatments for suicidal thoughts and behavior.
 You shouldn’t try to handle suicidal thoughts and behavior on your own, so talking to your family and friends can be a first step.
 You can also connect with:

-- The Veterans Crisis line at 1-800-273-8255 and Press 1, or use the Veterans Crisis Line online chat.
+The Veterans Crisis Line at 1-800-273-8255 and Press 1, use the Veterans Crisis Line online chat, or send a text to the Veterans Crisis Line at 838255.
 This service is free and confidential, and you do not have to be enrolled in VA to call the Veterans Crisis Line

 Explore these resources for more information about signs of suicide in Veterans.